-Maddon protests loss vs Nats over Doolittle’s delivery
+Maddon protests loss vs. Nats over Doolittle’s delivery

-WASHINGTON (AP) — Cubs manager Joe Maddon protested Chicago’s 5-2 loss to the Nationals on Saturday night after twice coming out to complain about Washington closer Sean Doolittle’s delivery.
+“He’s not trying to do anything other than rattle me,” Doolittle said.
+“And it was kind of tired.”

-After eight solid innings by Stephen Strasburg, Doolittle pitched the ninth for his eighth save in nine chances, but Maddon thought he was using an illegal delivery.
-Maddon believed the left-handed Doolittle was tapping his right toe on the ground before coming to the plate.
+After eight solid innings by Stephen Strasburg in Washington’s 5-2 win over the Cubs, Doolittle pitched the ninth for his eighth save in nine chances, but Maddon complained twice to the umpires that he was using an illegal delivery.
+The Chicago manager believed the left-handed Doolittle was tapping his right toe on the ground before coming to the plate.

-Cubs reliever Carl Edward Jr. was informed at the end of spring training that his delivery, which featured a similar toe-tap, was illegal — a ruling that miffed Maddon and the Cubs.
+Cubs reliever Carl Edwards Jr. was informed at the end of spring training that his delivery, which featured a similar toe-tap, was illegal — a ruling that miffed Maddon and the Cubs.

+“Listen, I have no qualms against Doolittle,” Maddon said.
+“He’s great, but they took it away from our guy, so for me to sit in the dugout and permit that to happen while they stripped us of that ability earlier this year with Carl … how could I do that?
+You can’t do that.
+I’ve got to say something.”

 Mariners reliever Cory Gearrin was warned by umpires during a game Monday night regarding the same violation, even though he said he has used the same delivery for years.

-Maddon’s protest will go to MLB for review.
-If MLB determines Doolittle violated the rules and the violation adversely affected the Cubs’ chances of winning, the game could be replayed from the time the protest was lodged.

 A day after the Cubs scored 11 runs against five Washington relievers in the final three innings of a 14-6 win, Strasburg gave most of the bullpen a needed night off.
 He allowed two runs — one earned — and struck out seven without a walk while throwing 93 pitches.